shanecoen/code-institute-portfolio-1/README.md

 # Shaco Adventures

-Shaco Adventures are a world leader in South American adventure travel.
+Shaco Adventures are a specialist in South American adventure travel.
-Colombia and Peru are among their specialist destinations where they undertake regular Treks through premium destinations such as The Inca Trail and The lost City.
+Colombia and Peru are among the amazing countries where they undertake regular Treks through premium destinations such as The Inca Trail and The lost City.